turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 # Variables

-* So now that we know a few data types, we want to talk about how we can work with them.
-And we use variables for that.

-* Variables are these things that we use in order to reference and label information that we're going to use in our programs.
+* We use variables to store information that we're going to use in our programs.

 * But why should we use variables?
 They're kind of a shortcut.
 Let's say we were working with our address and it's a string, "1313 Mockingbird Lane" it would be annoying to have to type that in every time we wanted to use it.